desmosinc/policies/faqs.md

 Pursuant to Article 27 of the General Data Protection Regulation (GDPR), Desmos, Inc. has appointed European Data Protection Office (EDPO) as its GDPR Representative in the EU.
 You can contact EDPO regarding matters pertaining to the GDPR:

--by using EDPO’s online request form: [https://edpo.com/gdpr-data-request/](https://edpo.com/gdpr-data-request/)
+- by using EDPO’s online request form: [https://edpo.com/gdpr-data-request/](https://edpo.com/gdpr-data-request/)

--by writing to EDPO at Avenue Huart Hamoir 71, 1030 Brussels, Belgium
+- by writing to EDPO at Avenue Huart Hamoir 71, 1030 Brussels, Belgium

 **UK General Data Protection Regulation (GDPR) - UK Representative**

 Pursuant to Article 27 of the UK GDPR, Desmos, Inc. has appointed EDPO UK Ltd as its UK GDPR representative in the UK.
 You can contact EDPO UK regarding matters pertaining to the UK GDPR:

--by using EDPO’s online request form: [https://edpo.com/uk-gdpr-data-request/](https://edpo.com/uk-gdpr-data-request/)
+- by using EDPO’s online request form: [https://edpo.com/uk-gdpr-data-request/](https://edpo.com/uk-gdpr-data-request/)

--by writing to EDPO UK at 8 Northumberland Avenue, London WC2N 5BY, United Kingdom
+- by writing to EDPO UK at 8 Northumberland Avenue, London WC2N 5BY, United Kingdom

 Additionally, as required by GDPR, Desmos has SCCs with our subcontractors who process Personal Data.